Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 What Are Cat Colds: Kitty Shnorkles & Resorptive Lesions

 We call them cat colds, and they can make our pets feel miserable.
-Even my dear little old lady cat, Seren, had a bout with an upper respiratory infection.
+Even my dear little old lady cat, Seren, had a bout with an upper respiratory infection back in the day.
+I hope you can learn something helpful from this older post about Seren-Kitty (she lived another five years and nearly made it to age 22!)

 What I thought must be a transient allergic reaction in Seren turned into a summer “kitty cold” that had her waaaay under the weather.
-She’s sixteen, so she had me very worried since those old-lady-cats tend to get sick quicker and take longer to recover.
-Cat colds not only make pets feel miserable, they can be a sign of a wide range of health problems.
+At the time, she was sixteen, so she had me very worried since those old-lady-cats tend to get sick quicker and take longer to recover.
+Cat colds not only make pets feel miserable, but they can also be a sign of a wide range of health problems.

-For more information about cat colds and dog coughs, see this post.
+For more information about dog colds and dog coughs, see this post.

 What Are Kitty Colds?